sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/basics/brand/brand.md

 }) }}

 ## Accessibility
-* The signet must be entered with an alternative text (e.g. ‘Back to homepage’).{.lead}
+* The signet must be entered with an alternative text (e.g. ‘Back to homepage’). {.lead}

 ## Specification
 {{ specificationLinks({